Welcome to Global Scholar!

 Do Global Scholars get grades, a certificate, credit, and/or recommendations?

-Global Scholars will receive certificates upon successful completion of the program, and staff will happily write recommendations for college or other applications.
-We do not provide grades or credit, although we are happy to work with you to apply for credit at your school if applicable.
-And of course, the Action Lab gives Scholars a concrete project to share and launch at the end of the experience, which is a great resume-builder!
-We also offer a host of leadership opportunities following the experience.
+Global Scholars will receive certificates upon successful completion of the program, and staff will be happy to write recommendations for college or other applications.
+We do not provide grades or academic credit, although we are happy to work with you to apply for credit at your school, if applicable.
+The Action Lab also gives scholars a concrete project to share and launch at the end of the experience, which is a great resume builder.
+We also offer a range of leadership opportunities following the program.

 How many students are in the program?